SathyaBhat/sathyasays.com/content/posts/2010-01-16-mission-get-bluetooth-stereo-headset-working-in-linux-current-status-epic-fail.md

   - xp

 ---
-I&#8217;ve owned a Sony Ericsson HBH-DS970 for [nearly 2 years now][1]{#aptureLink_GW9kUit5Kx}, and I use it pretty often with my previous phone ( the [Sony Ericsson P1i][2]{#aptureLink_Szc3RZREO3} ), and my current iPhone 3G.
+I've owned a Sony Ericsson HBH-DS970 for [nearly 2 years now][1]{#aptureLink_GW9kUit5Kx}, and I use it pretty often with my previous phone ( the [Sony Ericsson P1i][2]{#aptureLink_Szc3RZREO3} ), and my current iPhone 3G.
 I also use it occasionally on my laptop.
 It has worked fine in Windows XP, Vista & Windows 7.
 Getting it to work with Linux, however has been an EPIC FAIL.
 The last time I tried it was probably a year ago, and I just gave up in frustration and continued to use my EP-630 as the earphone.

 <!--more-->

-The situation however changed when recently some <span style="text-decoration: line-through;">bloody fucking bastard</span> person [stole my EP-630][3]{#aptureLink_NSxWrq0F8x} in office &#8211; since I don&#8217;t have any other headset, I got all &#8220;enthu&#8221; about trying to get this ting working.
-And now all that enthusiasm has gone, and I&#8217;m on the verge of giving up again.
+The situation however changed when recently some <span style="text-decoration: line-through;">bloody fucking bastard</span> person [stole my EP-630][3]{#aptureLink_NSxWrq0F8x} in office &#8211; since I don't have any other headset, I got all &#8220;enthu&#8221; about trying to get this ting working.
+And now all that enthusiasm has gone, and I'm on the verge of giving up again.
 So let me point as to what steps I \*have\* tried.

   * [bluetooth-alsa on SourceForge][4]

 Result: FAIL.
-Couldn&#8217;t build the required files, couldn&#8217;t get the required development files &#8211; packages do not exist as they have been obsoleted, and the method itself obsoleted.
+Couldn't build the required files, couldn't get the required development files &#8211; packages do not exist as they have been obsoleted, and the method itself obsoleted.

   * [bluez wiki][5]